GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Introduction

 Large language models (LLMs) have become integral to modern software development, supporting code completion, program synthesis, and automated refactoring~\cite{ozkaya2023application}.
 Recent code-specialized models achieve impressive functional correctness and productivity gains~\cite{chen2021evaluating,GeminiCodeAssist}, and are increasingly adopted in both professional and casual development workflows~\cite{AICodeUsage}.
 This informal, exploratory usage, often referred to as “vibe coding”, prioritizes speed and convenience over careful design or review, and typically proceeds without explicit security considerations~\cite{ray2025review,zhao2025vibe}.
 In such settings, insecure code can be generated, copied, and reused with minimal audit.
 As a result, security vulnerabilities introduced by LLM-generated code have emerged as a serious concern.
 Prior work shows that even highly capable models frequently produce insecure patterns, including injection vulnerabilities, hallucinated dependencies, and unsafe memory operations~\cite{schreiber2025security,spracklen2025we}.
 When incorporated into production systems, these issues can be directly exploitable and may propagate through reused components and dependencies, amplifying risk across the software supply chain.

 \textbf{Secure LLM-generated Code:\ An Unsolved Problem.} A natural mitigation strategy is to fine-tune LLMs on security-focused datasets.
 However, full-parameter fine-tuning is computationally expensive and often fragile, with security gains frequently accompanied by catastrophic forgetting or degraded general coding performance~\cite{he2023large,he2024instruction,qi2023fine}.
 Parameter-efficient methods such as LoRA~\cite{hu2022lora} reduce training cost but operate at coarse granularity, offering limited interpretability or control over how security behavior is encoded~\cite{hu2022lora,ding2023parameter}.
 In practice, this makes it difficult to reason about robustness or ensure that security improvements generalize beyond the fine-tuning data.
 Prompt engineering is another common approach, explicitly instructing models to ``write secure code''.
-While useful in controlled scenarios, this strategy is inherently brittle: it relies on consistent user behavior, is easily omitted during rapid or exploratory development, and provides no guarantees when prompts are underspecified.
-In the prevalent vibe-coding workflow, where prompts are short and security-agnostic, prompt-based enforcement offers little protection.
-Indeed, improving security behavior by default, without sacrificing core coding capabilities or relying on explicit security prompts, remains an open challenge.
+Such methods can improve security behavior, particularly when combined with structured prompting or external harness-level safeguards.
+However, these approaches still depend on the presence and consistency of security-aware prompting during deployment.
+In prevalent vibe-coding workflows, where prompts are often short, informal, and functionality-oriented, security guidance may be underspecified or omitted entirely.
+Accordingly, improving security behavior by default, without sacrificing core coding capabilities or relying solely on explicit prompting strategies, remains an important challenge.

 \textbf{Our Goal and Contribution.} In this work, we introduce \ourname, a neuron-level security optimization framework for code LLMs.
 Our central insight is that security-relevant reasoning is not uniformly distributed across model parameters, but concentrated in a small subset of neurons.
 Exploiting this structure enables targeted security optimization without the drawbacks of existing fine-tuning paradigms.